-Simplified and Traditional characters in Skritter
+Simplified and Traditional Characters in Skritter

 As many of you probably already know, there are two sets of Chinese characters: simplified and traditional.
 As the names imply, the former is a simplification of the latter.

-Character simplification was promoted in Mainland China from the 1950s and onwards, which explains why the traditional characters are still in use in many other places, including Taiwan, Hong Kong and many overseas communities.
+Character simplification was promoted in Mainland China from the 1950s and onwards, which explains why the traditional characters are still in use in many other places, including Taiwan, Hong Kong, and many overseas communities.

-This article is not meant to detail the history, causes and effects of the simplification reform, but is instead meant to provide practically useful information as to how these things are handled in Skritter.
+This article is not meant to detail the history, cause, and effects of the simplification reform, but is instead meant to provide practically useful information as to how these things are handled in Skritter.

-Simplified and traditional characters
+Simplified and Traditional Characters

 Before we talk more about character simplification, it’s important to understand that most characters are the same in both systems and were never simplified so they are the same in both sets.
 It’s also good to know that many of the characters that were simplified were based on already existing short-hand versions of characters, so only some characters are actually new.

 Interestingly enough, there was actually a second round of simplification planned that did involve much more creative forms, but this was (fortunately) never implemented.
-Do you think it would have been easier to learn Chinese if we all learnt these characters instead?
+Do you think it would have been easier to learn Chinese if we all learned these characters instead?

 For example, 釒is turned into 钅, which affects all other characters containing this component (when it appears on the left as a radical).
 If you learn the rule, you know dozens of simplified characters, provided that you already know the traditional forms.

-The opposite is also mostly true, but ton in every case.
+The opposite is also mostly true, but not in every case.
 For example, the 又 component in simplified Chinese has been used to replace a range of completely different components in traditional Chinese.
 Compare simplified 难 and 欢 to their traditional forms 難 and 歡.
 As you can see, you would not be able to predict the traditional form based on the simplified.

 The most difficult to learn are those that map to several characters in the other set.
 To understand this and how it works in Skritter, we need to look at character mappings.